-Some students and parents protested the move by the school with sarcastic signs and comments.
-One sign read "Women are inferior".
-A student asked the principal if girls would be permitted to sing any more.
-Among some Orthodox female singing can set off the easily offended.
-In the military, religious soldiers have gone so far as to refuse to attend ceremonies in which females were scheduled to sing.
-It has also been reported that they have refused commands from female officers.
+Some students and parents protested the move by the school with sarcastic signs.
+In an ironic comment one sign read "women are inferior."
+A student asked the principal if girls would be permitted to sing any more... a concern that isn't as far-fetched as it might seem.
+In the military, religious soldiers have gone so far as to refuse to attend ceremonies in which female soldiers were scheduled to sing.

-Billboards bearing the female form aren't safe either from negative attention.
-Advertising companies have even opted to keep female images off billboard, bus and other venues in Jerusalem out of concern that they will be vandalized.
+Billboards bearing the female form aren't safe either.
+Some advertising companies have opted to keep female images off billboards, buses and other venues in Jerusalem out of concern that they will be vandalized.
 As the Israeli daily Haaretz notes this has led to the absence of ads featuring women:

-Recent reports of discrimination against women in public spaces are by no means a recent development.
-Nor can it simply be classified as a problem peculiar to those of more orthodox leanings.
-While its true that the Orthodox have been at the forefront of news reports dealing with discrimination against women, the state itself has been far too accommodating of religious values - often at the expense of human rights.
+While the ultra-Orthodox have been at the forefront of news reports dealing with discrimination against women, the state itself has been far too accommodating - often at the expense of human rights.